Boating and Water Safety for Kids

 Simple techniques to help keep your young ones safe

 When temperatures rise, lots of people head to the lake, the beach, or even the pool to enjoy the water and cool off.
-Some families like to head down a waterslide, while others like to take out a boat or a yacht.
+Some families like to head down a waterslide, while others like to take out a boat or go on a yacht charter.
 While each of these activities can be fun, the most important thing is that you are safe.
 In fact, keep an eye on your parents and other adults in the group.
 There’s a good chance they are trying to follow the rules and set an example for you to follow.

 When it comes to being on a boat, whether you are enjoying a family outing on a lake or a fun-filled yacht charter in the Bahamas, life jackets are an important piece of equipment that you need to be able to use.
 Life jackets are put on just like a regular jacket.
 Click the clips into place and you are all set.
 It isn’t enough just to have a life jacket on, though.
 You need to make sure that the life jacket fits properly.
 It’s also a good idea to know the difference between open bodies of water and a pool when it comes to safety.
 In a lake, an ocean, or a river, the ground might be uneven or slippery.
 There are currents and undertows that could keep you from moving where you want to go in the water.
 Make sure that you understand how being in these types of water means that you should pay extra attention to the safety rules and the adults that you are with.